alishobeiri/Vehicle-Classification-and-Localization/README.md

 All source code for the project can be found in the *src* folder.
 The main root folder contains three main scripts for outputting the necessary results to complete the goal of the challenge.

-* **svm-classifier.py:** Runs the trained SVM model k-folds through the classification dataset.
-* **log-reg-classifier.py:** Runs the trained logistic regression model k-folds through the classification dataset.
+* **classifier.py:** Runs the trained classifier model k-folds through the classification dataset.
+This code works with both SVM and Logistic Regression models.
+Use the following command to run the code:

+` python classifier.py -d <data_path> -o <output_directory> -c <classfiier / svm or logreg> -k <number of k-folds>

+All the arguments are mandatory except for the number of kfolds.

 * **localizer:** Runs the trained yolo model through a test localization set while also feeding the localization outputs to the trained SVM classifier.
 This script outputs results for localization (using YOLO) in addition to classification (using both YOLO and SVM).

 In addition to the main scripts are a set of directories used for various tasks: